HussainAther/philosophy/causality/emergence.md

 need to be coarse-grained by so-called generating partitions.
 From experimental data, both can be numerically determined by partitions leading to Markov chains.
 These partitions yield a rigorous theoretical constraint for the proper definition of stable mental states.
 The formal tools for the mathematical procedure derive from the fields of ergodic theory and symbolic dynamics.

+A pertinent example for the application of contextual emergence to experimental data is the relation between mental states and EEG dynamics.
+In a recent study, Allefeld tested the method using data from the EEG of subjects with sporadic epileptic seizures.
+This means that the neural level is characterized by brain states recorded via EEG, while the context of normal and epileptic mental states essentially requires a bipartition of that neural state space.